-There’s quite a bit of crime in Manila, but anything like a kidnapping isn’t grabbing people at random.
-I hear there’s quite a bit of research on specific businessmen with big bank accounts to hold for ransom.
+There’s quite a bit of crime in Manila, but I haven’t heard about any kidnapping at random.
+With that said, I hear there’s quite a bit of research on specific businessmen with big bank accounts to hold for ransom.
 They’re not looking for backpackers in Manila.
 I ended up avoiding altogether, but mostly because of the rich alternatives to explore.

 How dangerous is Manila?

 Manila also has quite a bit of crime – pick-pocketing, ATM scamming, etc. If you go, as with anywhere, particularly in cities, it’s important to be street-smart and aware of your surroundings, so you can appreciate the capital of the country.
 Here’s the US State Department’s writeup on the Philippines.